Stabilizer information inequalities from phase space distributions: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Matthias Christandl for many fruitful discussions.
+This work has benefited from insightful comments of an anonymous referee and the associate editor.
 DG's research is supported by the Excellence Initiative of the German Federal and State Governments (ZUK 43).
 MW acknowledges support of the Swiss National Science Foundation (PP00P2--128455), the German Science Foundation (CH 843/2--1), and the National Center of Competence in Research `Quantum Science and Technology'.